 - Wave spring enabled drag for even torque load distribution

-- 8 shielded ball bearings made of stainless steel for seamless operation
+- Eight shielded ball bearings made of stainless steel for seamless operation

-If you are currently searching for a spinning reel for inshore fishing that is capable of outcasting virtually any other reel on the market, then the Penn Clash and Clash II should be worthy of your consideration.
+If you are currently searching for an inshore spinning reel that can outlast virtually any other reel on the market, then the Penn Clash and Clash II should be worthy of your consideration.
 These reels feature Penn’s Leveline System, which employs slow oscillation and appropriate spool dimensions to deliver the perfect line lay, thereby maximizing its effective casting distance.
-Clash series reels also feature 8 shielded stainless steel ball bearings, for ultra-smooth operation.
+Clash series reels also feature eight shielded stainless steel ball bearings for ultra-smooth operation.

 CLICK TO SEE MORE